MayaKroft/WINC/superpy/instructions.md

 As you can see; the shorter of the two terms or list items is simply an abbreviation to the longer one, either of which can be used in the command line

-To use **--advance-time**(*-at*), all you need to do is write by how much time you wish the date to change in the number of days, it will also accept negative numbers to go *back in time*
+To use **--advance-time**(*-at*), all you need to do is write by how much time you wish the date to change in the number of days, it will also accept negative numbers to go *back in time*.

-To use **--system-time**(*-st*), you only need to write down the command as its main function is to let you know what date the system is on.
+To use **--system-time**(*-st*), you only need to write down the command as it's main function is to let you know what date the system is on.

-**--set-time-to-current**(*-reset*) only requires the command as well, as it will reset the system time to what the computer perceives as today
+**--set-time-to-current**(*-reset*) only requires the command as well, as it will reset the system time to what the computer perceives as today.

 &nbsp;